 As a physical science, chemistry considers the origins, behaviour and properties of materials from the atomic level to the macro scale, and how they affect our daily lives, from health and wellbeing to the material world.
 Ultimately, chemistry tells us how the material world works – so studying it will give you the power to understand and engage with its processes to improve the world around us.

-In Year 1 of our MChem (Hons) Chemistry, you will gain a firm grounding in core principles of chemistry including reactions and mechanisms, thermodynamics and kinetics, introduction to chemical analysis, chemistry in society, maths for chemists and laboratory techniques.
+Year 1 aims to provide a firm grounding in core principles of chemistry including an introduction to chemical analysis and fundamental chemistry concepts.
 Please note that the following list of units is indicative and may be subject to change.

 Read more about this year of study